drop-games/eb-docs/docs/Blockchain.md

 ### Hyperblade Marketplace

 Hyperblade Marketplace is where all of the HB related purchases are being made.
-It's the market where players trade their NFTs as well as purchase DLC and other game-related stuff.
-It is directly accessible in Hyperblade as well as through a separate app on the web.
+It's the market where players trade their NFTs as well as purchase DLC and other game-related items.
+It is directly accessible in Hyperblade as well as through a separate web app.

 All trades are subject to a 4.5% fee that goes to HB Treasury.
-Gas fees are subsidised by the DAO (and low nonetheless because of L2 integration).
+Gas fees are subsidised by the DAO (and low nonetheless because of the L2 integration).

-This is also where creators will be able to sell their NFTs and other items, including setting up re-sale fees and initial price.
+The marketplace is also a platform for the creatives to sell their NFTs, earning from the sales of their items.

 We want to promote active NFT-$SPR trade, as this is where significant portion of revenues will be coming from.
 And this is why we are adding functionality on top of basic trade, i.e. auctions, NFT re-fogring (like adding stickers or statistics on a sword) and more.